radum/webapp-boilerplate/README.md

 **Step 3**.
 Compile and launch your app by running:

 ```
-$  node run                     # Same as `npm start` or `node run start`
+$  node run dev                   # Same as `npm start` or `node run start`
 ```

-This will fire up a local web server, open http://localhost:3000 in your default browser and watch files for changes, reloading the browser automatically via [BrowserSync](https://www.browsersync.io/) and HMR.
+This will fire up a local web server, open http://localhost:3000 in your default browser and watch files for changes, reloading the browser automatically via [BrowserSync](https://www.browsersync.io/).

-You can also test your app in release (production) mode by running node run start --release or with HMR and React Hot Loader disabled by running node run start --no-hmr.
-The app should become available at http://localhost:3000/

 ## TODO

 - Add missing tasks:
-	- build release
 	- lint
 	- test
 - Update these docs with more info